Free Tool

 At least 20% should go toward financial goals: emergency fund, retirement contributions, extra debt payments beyond minimums, and investing.
 This is how you build long-term wealth.

 The 50/30/20 rule was popularized by Senator Elizabeth Warren in her book All Your Worth: The Ultimate Lifetime Money Plan.
 It works because it is simple enough to follow consistently while being flexible enough to adapt to different income levels.
-You do not need to hit the exact percentages -- they are guidelines, not rigid rules.
+You do not need to hit the exact percentages, they are guidelines, not rigid rules.

 If you live in a high-cost area, your needs might consume more than 50%.
-That is okay -- the goal is awareness.
+That is okay, the goal is awareness.
 Once you see where your money actually goes, you can make intentional adjustments over time.
 Even shifting 2-3% from wants to savings can compound into thousands of dollars over a few years.

 This budget planner runs entirely in your browser.
 We do not store, transmit, or see any of the numbers you enter.
 Your financial data stays on your device.